 Risk band and label 5, Medium to high.
-Expected frequency of negative return over 20-year period

 To achieve a net return 4% above CPI p.a. over rolling 10-year periods.

 Be prepared to stay invested in this option for at least 10 years before it meets its objectives.